 The impaired driving offences apply to “operating” a motor vehicle, a term which includes both driving and having “care or control.”
 The Canadian courts have held that care or control includes virtually any act that could set a motor vehicle in motion.
 Moreover, individuals who are found in the driver’s seat are presumed to have been operating the vehicle, unless they can establish that they did not occupy that seat for the purpose of setting the vehicle in motion.

-Summarized below are eight key impaired driving offences.
+Summarized below are the key impaired driving offences.

 Operating a motor vehicle while one’s ability to do so is impaired to any extent by alcohol, a drug or a combination of alcohol and a drug.